artOfSoftware/onty-webmail-seleniumTest-dotnet/README.md

    1. View user list, and view info for currently logged in user
    1. Password page
    1. Logout
    1. Check presense of all expected menu items in left-hand-side menu (this test really belongs to another category, but not sure where yet)
 1. Mailbox
    1. Mailbox page
    1. Create custom folder
-   1. Send a message and verify it was sent; also logs in as recipient and verified message was received
+   1. Send a message and verify it was sent; also logs in as recipient and verifies that message was received

 ## To do